seanTsmith/tequila/README.md

 #tequila
 Tequila es bueno!

+DOUG TODO:
+* make test into app and make the store connect to server

 TODO:

+* fix Test variations on getList method test for remote stores
 * add visible attribute to attribute and default by type on creation
 * Finish INTERFACE design
 * why is store a model ? change to class ?